SAMe: benefits, dosage, contraindications

 Bipolar disorder: avoid

-The antidepressant activity of SAMe may lead to a switch to the manic phase in patients with bipolar disorder.
+The antidepressant activity of SAMe may trigger a switch to a manic phase in patients with bipolar disorder.

 Parkinson's disease: avoid